syncfusion-content/maui-docs/MAUI/LinearGauge/getting-started.md

 ### Register the handler

-Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file register the handler for Syncfusion core.
+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# tabtitle="~/MauiProgram.cs" hl_lines="17" %}